tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 * Timestamp: `2:11:32`
 * [Marcelito](@/w/marcelito.md) makes his face entrance first.
 * Second of the babyfaces - [Aron Wake](@/w/aron-wake.md) - makes his entrance shortly after Marcelito.
-* [Sambor](@/w/sambor.md) makes his mysterious heel entrance, and therefore also his PpW debiut.
+* [Sambor](@/w/sambor.md) makes his mysterious heel entrance, and also his PpW debiut.
-* The final spot in Fatal-Four Way match belongs to [Adept Oskar](@/w/oskar-aleksander.md), who makes his ambiguous entrance to "Zacznij od Bacha" song by Zbigniew Wodecki.
-He also wears characteristic heart-shaped sunglasses, resembling those given away by Łukasz Okoński - one of [PTW](@/o/ptw.md) co-owners.
+* The final spot in the Fatal-Four Way match belongs to [_rookie_ Oskar](@/w/oskar-aleksander.md), who makes his ambiguous entrance to "Zacznij od Bacha" song by Zbigniew Wodecki.
+He also wears characteristic heart-shaped sunglasses, resembling those given away by Łukasz Okoński - one of [PTW's](@/o/ptw.md) co-owners.
-* Match starts with beatdown of babyfaces made by Oskar and Sambor.
-These two soon after begin their own strike exchange, which is won by slavic warrior.
+* The match starts with a beatdown of babyfaces perpetrated by Oskar and Sambor.
+The two soon after begin their own strike exchange, which is won by the Slavic warrior, Sambor.
-* Oskar then lefts ring after running knee strike just to be accompanied by Sambor seconds later after he recieves double dropkick from babyfaces.
+* Oskar then leaves the ring after a running knee strike, just to be accompanied by Sambor seconds later after he recieves a double dropkick from the babyfaces.
-* After Marcelito joins heels at the ringside Aron stands tall after a top rope dive.
-He then proceeds to score a pin on Marcelito, but he quickly kicks out.
+* After Marcelito joins the heels at the ringside, Aron stands tall after a top rope dive.
+Wake then proceeds to score a pin on Marcelito, who quickly kicks out.
-* With all wrestlers back inside of the ring the match becomes a four-way tug-of-war with every contestant getting a opportunity to shine and pull a big move just to be cutted off by third competitor.
+* With all the wrestlers back inside the ring, the match becomes a four-way tug-of-war with every contestant getting an opportunity to shine and pull off a big move just to be cut off by a third competitor.
-* Finally Oskar gets the upper hand by hitting Marcelito with bodyslam on top of lying Sambor and Wake.
-Aron however kicks-out.
+* Finally, Oskar gets the upper hand by hitting Marcelito with a bodyslam on top of knocked down Sambor and Wake.
+Aron however kicks out.
-* Desperated Oskar tries to hit oponents with aerial move from top of the turnbuckle but gets cut off by Sambor and Marcelito who holds him in double suplex.
-Aron wake gets in for a powerbomb, which effectively puts all four in "tower of doom".
-Crowd chants "freaking awesome!"
+* Desperate Oskar tries to hit his oponents with an aerial move from the top of a turnbuckle but gets cut off by Sambor and Marcelito, who hold him in a double suplex.
+Aron Wake gets in for a powerbomb, which effectively puts all four in a "tower of doom".
+The crowd chants "Fucking awesome!"
-* Aron stands tall as the first of all and begin his comeback with series of cannonballs in corners to all of the other wrestlers.
-However when it is time to hit it on Oskar he gets countered into powerful powerbomb, with close-call pinfall broke by Marcelito.
+* Aron stands tall as the first of all and begins his comeback with a series of corner cannonballs to all the other wrestlers.
+However, when it is time to hit Oskar with one, Wake gets countered into powerful powerbomb, with a close-call pinfall broken by Marcelito.
-* Another exchange of near match-ending moves with pinfalls narrowly kicked-out or broke by other competitors ends after Adept Oskar counters Aron's finisher with clothesline and another powerbomb to end the fight.
+* Another exchange of nearly match-ending moves with pinfalls narrowly kicked out of, or broken by other competitors, ends after Oskar counters Aron's finisher with a clothesline and another powerbomb to end the fight.
-* Winner: Adept Oskar by pinfall.
+* Winner: rookie Oskar by pinfall.
 * Oskar is joined in his celebration by an unnamed female figure (presumably a new manager/valet), wearing fancy black clothes, white sneakers and sunglasses.
-* After his victory, rookie Oskar announced that henceforth he shall be known as [Oskar Aleksander](@/w/oskar-aleksander.md).
+* After his victory, rookie Oskar announces that henceforth he shall be known as [Oskar Aleksander](@/w/oskar-aleksander.md).
-* Oskar Aleksander and his valet leave the ring while crowd boo them.
+* Oskar Aleksander and his valet leave the ring while crowd boos them.

 #### Alex Arthur vs Bill Faeger